Regional Corridor Update

 Compiled by Jason Dehart and Maria Mallory White

-Businessman DeVoe Moore has the biggest garage in T-town.
-There’s no denying that Moore’s massive automobile collection is pretty awesome – after all, he owns not one, but three Batmobiles.
+Businessman DeVoe Moore has the biggest monster garage in town.
+There’s no denying that Moore’s massive collection of automotive history is pretty awesome – after all, he owns not one, but three Batmobiles.

 The 95,000-square-foot Tallahassee Automobile Museum houses the finest collection of antique and historic autos in the Southeast, from the 1894 Duryea on up to the 2001 Plymouth Prowler.
 In addition to the museum, the site offers 20,000 square feet of banquet and meeting space.

 The new museum is located at U.S. Highway 90 and Interstate 10.

 “We’re going to pull in a lot of people who are traveling across the state,” says Alex Sink, Florida’s chief financial officer and one of the many dignitaries on hand to celebrate the opening.

 “The Tallahassee Convention and Visitor’s Bureau is not only excited about the appeal the new museum has to visitors, but also the draw the new meeting space has to entice more groups to come to the Capital City,” says Sharon Liggett, president and CEO of the visitor’s bureau.

 If you’re a glass-half-full kind of person, the Florida Association of REALTORS has news for you: In its year-end sales data for existing condominium and home sales, Panama City extended its run as one of the least-affected real estate markets in the state.